 Microsoft has simplified the Linux subsystem installation (WSL) command for the new Windows 11.
-The command will install the latest Ubuntu distribution by default, but if you want a different Linux distribution, you can choose using WSL2.
-In this guide, we will explain how to install the WSL platform, choose the correct Linux distribution, and how to update the Linux kernel in Windows 11.
+The command will install the latest Ubuntu distribution by default, but if you want a different Linux distribution, you can choose to use WSL2.
+This guide will explain how to install the WSL platform, select the correct Linux distribution, and update the Linux kernel in Windows 11.

 Install WSL from Ubuntu on Windows 11